imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 ### Exception Handling

-An adapter can also extend the processing phase by throwing an _AdapterException_.
-For example in case of a communication error.
+An adapter can also extend the processing phase by throwing an *AdapterException*.
+For example in case of a communication error an Adapter could send and error code back to the processing life cycle.

 See the following example handling a jax-rs client communication: